arunkishoret9/cricketApp/README.md

 # cricketApp
-Information about teams and playes
+Information about teams and players